SmartBear/ready-api-discover-har/README.md

 1. Select **File | New Project**.

-2. In the New Project dialog, switch to the REST Discovery tab and select **Use an HTTP Archave (.har/.zhar) file**.
+2. In the New Project dialog, switch to the REST Discovery tab and select **Use an HTTP Archive (.har/.zhar) file**.

 3. Click OK and select the .har file to create a project from.
 Ready!
 API will import the file and create a new project.
 It will then prompt you to save the created project.